pinellolab/pyrovelocity/docs/contributing.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+5. When you're done making changes, check that your changes pass the checks implemented in noxfile.py:

     ```
-    $ flake8 pyrovelocity tests
-    $ python setup.py test or pytest
+    $ nox --list-sessions
-    $ tox
+    $ nox -r
     ```

-    To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub: